 Qt documentation

 (Syncthing Tray uses the "IniFormat").
-For portable installations it is also possible to place
+For portable installations, it is also possible to create

 an empty file called syncthingtray.ini directly next to the executable.

-You may remove the configuration file under the mentioned location to start from scratch.
+You can remove the configuration file from the mentioned location to start from scratch.

-Note that this only counts for Syncthing Tray.
-For Syncthing itself, checkout
+Note that this only applies to Syncthing Tray.
+For Syncthing itself, check out

 its own documentation.

-The Plasmoid is using the same configuration file but in addition also Plasma's configuration
+The Plasmoid uses the same configuration file but also uses Plasma's configuration

 management for settings specific to a concrete instance of the Plasmoid.

-The experimental UI tailored for mobile devices is using a distinct configuration which is
+The experimental UI tailored for mobile devices uses a distinct configuration which is

 located under ~/.config/Martchus/Syncthing Tray on GNU/Linux and